Professor Greg Marsden — Network Director

 In 2015 he moved the University of Liverpool, as Professor of Nuclear Engineering continuing to develop research into nuclear materials across a range of nuclear, and decommissioning/decontamination of nuclear facilities.

-Dr Hongjian Sun has been with the University of Durham since 2013, as a Reader in Smart Grid (with an Assistant Professor position in 2013-2017).
+Professor Hongjian Sun has been with the University of Durham since 2013, as Professor (Chair) since July 2020, Associate Professor (Reader) in 2017-2020, and Assistant Professor in 2013-2017.
 He has authored or co-authored over 120 papers in refereed journals and international conferences.
 He has made contributions to and co-authored the IEEE 1900.6a-2014 Standard, and authored or co-authored five book chapters, and edited two books: IET book Smarter Energy: From Smart Metering to the Smart Grid, and CRC Book From Internet of Things to Smart Cities: Enabling Technologies.
 His research mainly focuses on: 1) smart grid: communications and networking; 2) smart grid: demand side management and demand response; and 3) smart grid: renewable energy sources integration.